benjaminhuanghuang/book-game-programming-in-cpp/_notes/sdl.md

 Simple DirectMedia Layer is a cross-platform software development library designed to provide a hardware abstraction layer for computer multimedia hardware components.

+SDL renderer supports 2D graphics, it does not support 3D.

 ## Setup on Mac